wallacebilly1/little-shop-7-with-coupons/README.md

-# Little Esty Shop
+# Little Shop with Coupons

 ## Contributors
 - Billy - [LinkedIn](https://www.linkedin.com/in/wallacebilly1/) || [GitHub](https://github.com/wallacebilly1)

+#### Original Contributors (Little Esty Shop Group Project)
+_This project started as a group project featuring the below team members.
+Everything after forking down the original group project repo was completed by Billy._
 - Lance - [LinkedIn](https://www.linkedin.com/in/lance-butler-jr-18b9442a1/) || [GitHub](https://github.com/LJ9332)
 - Mel - [LinkedIn](https://www.linkedin.com/in/melissalanghoff/) || [GitHub](https://github.com/mel-langhoff)
 - Rodrigo - [LinkedIn](https://www.linkedin.com/in/rodrigo-chavez1/) || [GitHub](https://github.com/RodrigoACG)

 ## Background
 "Little Esty Shop" is a group project that required us to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+From there, we were tasked with expanding the shop in our own repo, to include CRUD actions for coupons and revenue calculations for individual vendors and invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships